 We only use our attic for storing decorations.
 Do I still need to put drywall on top of insulation?

-Most local building codes now require faced insulation to be covered with drywall to reduce the chance of its igniting during a fire.
-1/2-inch drywall is generally sufficient, but you or your installer should check local building codes before installation.
+Most local building codes now require faced insulation to be covered with drywall to reduce the chance of it igniting during a fire.
+Half-inch drywall is generally sufficient, but you or your installer should check local building codes before installation.

 Is there such a thing as too much insulation?

-Yes, while rare, it’s possible to over-insulate your home to the point it can’t breathe!
-Insulation is designed to seal your home’s interior tightly, but if the seal is too tight because there are too many layers of insulation, moisture can get trapped between the layers.
-That can lead to a mold problem.
-Plus, all that extra insulation that isn’t making a difference can be a waste of money!
+Yes, while rare, it’s possible to over-insulate your home to the point it can’t breathe.
+Insulation is designed to seal your home’s interior tightly, but if the seal is too tight because there are too many layers of insulation, moisture can get trapped between the layers, which can lead to a mold problem.
+Plus, all that extra insulation that isn’t making a difference can be a waste of money.

 Can I install insulation myself?

-Have more questions about residential insulation for your Southampton, Great Neck, Roslyn or Long Island home?
-Contact Rocket Insulation & Coatings online today or call us at (631) 750-9075 to learn more or schedule an appointment.
+Have more questions about attic insulation for your Southampton, Great Neck, Roslyn or Long Island home?
+Contact Rocket Insulation today to schedule a consultation.